JackMcKew/awesome-python-bytes/README.md

 Features:

-- Autocomplete SQL query editor with syntax highlighting
+- Auto complete SQL query editor with syntax highlighting
 - Tabbed interface, so you can multitask
 - Sort and filter table data to find just what you need
 - Sensible keyboard-shortcuts